Virginia Debt Relief Programs and Financial Assistance Resources

 Debt management may not work for everyone; in this case, InCharge’s credit counselors will discuss other options, including:

-- Balance Transfer – Some companies will let you transfer the balance of your current credit card to a new card with a special introductory rate.
+A balance transfer is when you transfer the balance of your current credit card to a new card with a special introductory rate.
 The new rate is set at or near 0% and allows you to pay down your credit cards without the burden of piling interest.
 Keep in mind, you likely will need a credit score of 680 or better to qualify and this special intro rate usually expires after 12 months, though the exact time will vary by card company.

-- Debt Consolidation Loan – This option works best with higher credit scores.
+A debt consolidation loan works best with higher credit scores.
 You can use a debt consolidation loan to pay off your credit cards at a lower interest rate.
 Remember, you will still have to repay the amount borrowed, but a lower rate means less money lost to interest each month.

-- Bankruptcy – This is the last resort.
+Bankruptcy is the last resort.
 It gives consumers a second chance to get their finances in order.
 It will be difficult to find credit anywhere – bankruptcy stays on your credit report for 7-to-10 years – but at least you’ll have the weight of unsecured debt off your mind.

 Virginia Debt Resources